 The typical TI allowance is not a loan that has to be paid back by the tenant.
 However, there is an amortized TI allowance, which is a combination of a TI and a loan provided by the landlord.

 The tenant improvement allowance amortization is a provision in the contract that has to be negotiated between the tenant and the landlord.

 An amortized TI provides for additional funds needed to complete the renovations.
 It allows the tenant to borrow money with interest from the landlord.
 The loan is like a bank loan where tenants have to pay the amortization over the term of the lease.

 How is tenant improvement allowances accounting done?

 Tenant improvement allowance accounting depends on who initially funds the improvement and oversees the renovation work.
 Different scenarios impact the accounting for TI allowance:

 owns the improvements

 The journal entries depend on which of the above scenarios are chosen.

 When the landlord pays for the renovation and tenants supervise the work or when the landlord pays and oversees the improvement, then it is the landlord who owns the improvements.

-The landlord will be required to record the improvements as a fixed asset, which will then be depreciated over a specified period.
+In this scenario, the landlord is required to record the improvements as a fixed asset and then depreciate the value of the improvements over a specified period.